LinguaTechnica/tdd-typescript/units/02-apps/02-api_integration.md

 - `noEmit`: determines whether new files will be generated or not.
 - `sourceMap`: map files help your app find the original source code from your minified JS.
+- `files`: An array of files you want the compiler to compile.

 Source maps in particular are important to understand, so be sure to take a look at the [MDN guide](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map).

+To keep things simple, our file is configured to only compile 1 file: `src/index.ts`.
+This is a common practice: it allows you to write your integration script in 1 file while importing all the others that you need to use.
+Imported files are automatically compiled with it.
+For example, if `VendingMachine.ts` was imported in the `index.ts` file, compiling the latter will also compile the former, since it's required for the module to work.

 Feel free to add and edit the `tsconfig.json` to see how the different options work.
 But be sure you're commiting your code frequently in case you break something!